Kilian/electron-to-chromium/README.md

 import the index.js file and it returns an object with key:value mapping of Electron:Chromium versions.

 ## Updating
-To update the list, run `node build.js`.
+To update the list, run `npm run build.js`.
 Requires internet access as it downloads from the canonical list of Electron versions.